2027 America's Cup: Preliminary Regattas

 It is intended to hold four Preliminary Regattas – three in 2026, and one in 2027.
 The pre-events will see a mix of AC40 fleet racing during the 2026 regattas, and AC75 racing in the Preliminary Regatta in 2027.
 As a change from the previous edition, each team will now be allowed to field a second AC40 during the Preliminary Regattas, as long as the boat is crewed by team members of the respective Women's and Youth teams.

+In Jan 2026 it was confirmed that the first preliminary regatta of AC38 will take place in Cagliari, Sardinia, on 21–24 May 2026 in the one-design AC40s.
+Up to 10 races are planned over four days, with the top two teams then racing in a deciding winner-takes-all single match.

 Qualifying event

 AC38 will be a multi-challenger event and having lodged the first challenge the Royal Yacht Squadron has been appointed the role of Challenger of Record.

 Cup match

 The America's Cup match will be a best of 13 race series to be held between the Emirates Team New Zealand syndicate representing the Royal New Zealand Yacht Squadron, and the winner of the qualifying event.